DNS and nameservers

 After creating the DNS zone, Release displays the nameservers your domain or subdomain should use.

-Take note of the nameservers provided by Release, then follow one of the guides below to point your domain or subdomain to Release's nameservers:
+Take note of the nameservers provided by Release, then follow one of the guides below to point your domain or subdomain to the Release nameservers:

 Once the DNS change has propagated to most of the internet, you can verify your domain in Release and start using it for new environments.